 An interesting feature of this threat, which drew our team to the challenge of analyzing it, is that it features a network of malicious subdomains, each one used for a specific task (download, upload, RAT related actions, malware DLL delivery).
 The payloads are diversified and include capabilities to download and execute additional binary files, collect private information and remotely execute commands on the system.

 In the analysis process, we managed to retrieve the malware payloads hosted on one of the command and control servers along with some statistics, such as the total number of downloads and logs containing the targeted victims.
-Among the most-downloaded malicious files, we found variants of Gh0st RAT used in Iron Tiger APT operation.
+Among the most-downloaded malicious files, we found variants of Gh0st RAT used in Iron Tiger APT operation [more information about Iron Tiger is available in a research paper published by TrendMicro].
 Interestingly enough, these new samples now connect to the new attack infrastructure.

 This whitepaper takes an in-depth look at the the attack chain, the infrastructure used by the threat actors, the malware subdomains they control and the payloads delivered on the targeted systems, as well as other telltale signs about a possible return of the Iron Tiger APT.